 Although the Lord rested from His work of creation, His work to redeem mankind began.
 Indeed, Jesus reminded us, "My Father is still working, and I am working as well."
 And we praise God that His work of redemption was finished at Calvary, when Jesus cried out with a loud voice, "Tetelestai!"
 It Is Finished!
 But God has ordained that it will come to full and final completion with the creation of a new heaven and a new earth.

 God rested from His creative work on the seventh day.
 Christ finished His work of redemption at Calvary and a day is coming when everything that man lost at the fall will be fully redeemed and finally handed back to God, when God's enemies have been subdued and Christ is all in all.

-When God made His covenant with Israel, He used this seventh day of creation – His sabbath-day rest, as a ongoing, repetitive, weekly reminder to the nation that a true, Sabbath rest was coming for the people of God.
-God’s Sabbath rest in Genesis and the commemorative commandment He gave to His people Israel to "remember the Sabbath day, and keep it holy", is a beautiful picture to us all of the truth Sabbath rest.
-CHRIST JESUS is the full and final Sabbath rest, Who will one day bring ALL things back under God’s righteous jurisdiction.
+When God made His covenant with Israel, He used this seventh day of creation – His Sabbath rest, as an ongoing, repetitive, weekly reminder to the nation that a true Sabbath rest was coming for the people of God.
+God's Sabbath rest in Genesis and the commemorative commandment He gave to His people Israel to "remember the Sabbath day, and keep it holy," is a beautiful picture to us all of the true Sabbath rest.
+CHRIST JESUS is the full and final Sabbath rest Who will one day bring ALL things back under God's righteous jurisdiction.

-Heavenly Father, thank You that Jesus is my Sabbath rest and that in Him I have peace with God and the peace of God that passes understanding.
-Thank You that I am a new creation in Christ and eternal rest is the promised possession of all who have trusted in Him for salvation.
-We pray that many more will come to an understanding that faith in Christ’s sacrificial death and glorious resurrection has secured for them eternal rest, if they will but believe on the Lord Jesus Christ and be saved – thank You in Jesus name, AMEN.
+Heavenly Father, thank You that Jesus is my Sabbath rest and that in Him, I have peace with God and the peace of God that passes understanding.
+Thank You that I am a new creation in Christ, and eternal rest is the promised possession of all who have trusted in Him for salvation.
+I pray that many more will come to an understanding that faith in Christ’s sacrificial death and glorious Resurrection has secured for them eternal rest, if they will but believe on the Lord Jesus Christ and be saved.
+In Jesus' name, AMEN.